norberthanysz/ShoppingList/README.md

-## ShoppingList
+# ShoppingList
-Simple shopping list app to save all what you need in one place and keep track of your groceries.
+Simple shopping list app to save all that you need in one place and keep track of your groceries.
+The app was created in Kotlin except for one class, it was written in Java.
+MVVM is an architectural pattern used in this app.
+The app is using LCE Modeling Data Loading.

-# User can:
+## User can:
 - create shopping list and add/delete items
 - edit list
 - archive/unarchive list
 - check all active lists
 - check all archived lists

-# Project info:
-language: Kotlin (one class in Java) architectural patter: MVVM, LCE

-implemented libraries:
+## Implemented libraries:
 - Databinding
 - LiveData
 - Realm